Types and Principles of Lenses in Electron Microscopes

-To explain in a little more detail, electrons make motion with constant acceleration in the electric field in the direction perpendicular to the equipotential plane.
+To explain in a little more detail, electrons make a motion with constant acceleration in the electric field in the direction perpendicular to the equipotential plane.
 For example, between parallel electrodes, the equipotential plane is also parallel to the electrodes, so the electrons receive a force that moves between the electrodes in the shortest distance.
 Therefore, as shown in the figure below, the shape of the equipotential plane is controlled by devising the shape of the external electrode so that the electron can take the desired orbit.

-The figure is a cross section and the actual shape should be axisymmetric (rotational symmetry).
+The figure is a cross-section and the actual shape should be axisymmetric (rotational symmetry).
 This type of lens has the advantage of operating even if the power supply voltage is somewhat unstable.
 However, there are problems such as large aberrations and the inability to shorten the focal length for high-energy electrons, so we have replaced the "electromagnetic lens" introduced below except for the part that accelerates and decelerates the electrons.

 On the other hand, the "electromagnetic lens (magnetic field lens)" uses a magnetic field instead of an equipotential plane.
-According to Fleming's law, when an electron is incident on an existing magnetic field, a force is applied in the direction perpendicular to the incident direction and the magnetic field.
+According to Fleming's law, when an electron is an incident on an existing magnetic field, a force is applied in the direction perpendicular to the incident direction and the magnetic field.
 The Lorentz force bends the path of electrons.

 Basically, it is an electromagnet that uses a coil.
 But since the magnetic field strength is weak (the density of magnetic field lines is low), surround a coil with a material such as iron and create a magnetic pole that protrudes toward the center of the hole.
 This protruding magnetic pole is called a "pole piece", and the electron beam passes through the area surrounded by this pole piece.

 At this time, the electrons passing through the center of the hole are not affected because they are traveling in the same direction as the direction of the magnetic field.
-But the electrons passing off the center of the hole are affected by the magnetic field and are gathered in the center while drawing a spiral orbit.
+But the electrons passing off the center of the hole is affected by the magnetic field and are gathered in the center while drawing a spiral orbit.
 This is the principle of focusing with an electromagnetic lens.